Antoine Bruni d'Entrecasteaux: His explorations

 On 28 February d'Entrecasteaux sailed from Van Diemen's Land towards Tonga, sighting New Zealand and the Kermadec Islands en route.
 At Tonga, he found that the local people remembered Cook and Bligh well enough, but knew nothing of La Pérouse.
 He then sailed back to New Caledonia, where he anchored at Balade.
 The vain search for La Pérouse then resumed with Santa Cruz, then along the southern coasts of the Solomon Islands, the northern parts of the Louisiade Archipelago, through the Dampier Strait, along the northern coast of New Britain and the southern coast of the Admiralty Islands, and thence north of New Guinea to the Moluccas.

 By this time, the affairs of the expedition had become almost desperate, largely because the officers were ardent royalists and the crews equally ardent revolutionaries.
 Kermadec had died of tuberculosis in Balade harbour, and on 21 July 1793, d'Entrecasteaux himself died of scurvy, off the Hermit Islands, part of the Bismarck Archipelago in Papua New Guinea.

 Commands were re-arranged, with Auribeau taking charge of the expedition, with Rossel in Kermadec's place.
-The new chief took the ships to Surabaya.
+The new chief took the ships to Surabaya in east Java.
 Here it was learned that a republic had been proclaimed in France, and on 18 February 1794 Auribeau handed his vessels to the Dutch authorities so that the new French Government could not profit by them.
 Auribeau died a month later and Rossel sailed from Java in January 1795 on board a Dutch ship, arriving at Table Bay in April 1795.
 There his ship sailed unexpectedly with the expedition's papers, leaving him behind, but this vessel was captured by the British.
 Rossel then took passage on a brig-of-war, but this too was captured by the British.
 After the Peace of Amiens in 1802, all the papers of the expedition were returned to Rossel, who was thus enabled to publish a narrative of the whole enterprise.